 Timeline: Russia's stand-off with Ukraine

-PARIS: From Russia's massing of troops along the border in November to Vladimir Putin on Monday recognising the independence of two separatist regions in eastern Ukraine and ordering Russian troops into the areas, here is a timeline of months of tensions around Ukraine.
+PARIS: From Russia's massing of soldiers along the border in November to Vladimir Putin announcing a military operation, here is a timeline of months of tensions around Ukraine:

 Troop movements